jgollhardt/frstack/README.md

 Refer to the README.md file in each environment directory.
 Current environments:

 * vagrant - single all in one install
-* vagrant-ha  - Two guest images in a HA config (work in progress)
 * gce/ - Google compute Engine
 *

 ## Speeding up re-installs using a proxy server